The €50,000 Fleet Mistake Most Operators Notice Only After the Accident

 premium impact and customer friction

+For many operators, the biggest risk is not the accident itself.
 This is why relatively small incidents can become disproportionately expensive.
 A repair invoice may look manageable, but the total business impact can quickly multiply when the case remains unclear.

 For fleet operators, the biggest risk is often not the accident itself.
+It is the lack of reliable evidence after the accident.

-When there is no video, fleets often have to rely on partial information:
+When there is no video, fleets often have to rely on partial information: driver memory, third-party statements, damage photos taken afterward, GPS data that shows location but not context.
+That usually leads to delay.
+And delay is expensive.

 When there is clear event video, the conversation changes.
-Instead of arguing about what might have happened, operators, insurers, and managers can review what actually happened:
+Instead of arguing about what might have happened, operators, insurers, and managers can review what actually happened: what the driver could see, what happened before impact, whether another road user caused the event, whether coaching is needed, whether the claim should be challenged or accepted quickly

 That speed matters.